PaulKinlan/paul.kinlan.me/content/en/detecting-if-a-url-protocol-can-be-handled.md

 * Blink only & Not stable yet.
 * Doesn't handle

-### Attempt 4: Voila, but more complex.
+### Attempt 4: Winner, but more complex.

-This one is a little complex because it requires a server, but it handles all the cases **and** preserves URLs as HTTPS urls.
+This one is a little complex because it requires a server, but it handles all the cases **and** preserves URLs as HTTPS URLs.

 Thanks to [James Henstridge](https://theblower.au/@jamesh/109376597447099245) who mentioned that you might be able to 302 redirect to a custom scheme (such as mailto - [try it](https://eastern-shimmering-car.glitch.me/mailto)) and if there is no app or site to handle the custom URL scheme the request doesn't 404, it gets cancelled and the current page is left intact.